 The smallest meaning-bearing unit (minimal grammatical unit), i.e. a word or a part of a word that cannot be divided into smaller meaning-bearing forms.
 Morphemes are generally either ROOTS or AFFIXES.
 For example, the word "intoxicated" has four morphemes: the prefix "in-", the root "toxic", and the suffixes "-ate" and "-ed".
-A Classic Maya glyphic example of chu-ka-ja produces a transliteration of chu[h]kaj which can be divided into four morphemes: $chu[-h]k-aj-\emptyset$ (chuk: to seize; -h-: passive marker of CVC transitive verbs; -aj: thematic suffix; and $-\emptyset$ : third person absolutive pronoun [sign " $\emptyset$ " represents a "ZERO MORPHEME"]).
+A Classic Maya glyphic example of chu-ka-ja produces a transcription of chu[h]kaj which can be divided into four morphemes: $chu[-h]k-aj-\mathcal{O}$ (chuk: to seize; -h-: passive marker of CVC transitive verbs; -aj: thematic suffix; and $-\mathcal{O}$: third person absolutive pronoun [sign " \mathcal{O} " represents a "ZERO MORPHEME"]).